followmyutopia/devextreme-documentation/concepts/05 Widgets/Calendar/00 Overview.md

         });
     });

-The **Calendar** accepts values of the following formats: [dates](http://www.w3schools.com/jsref/jsref_obj_date.asp), numeric values specifying the number of milliseconds since January 1, 1970, 00:00:00, and strings that match the following patterns: `'yyyy/MM/dd'` or `'yyyy/MM/dd HH:mm:ss'`.
+The **Calendar** accepts values of the following formats: [dates](http://www.w3schools.com/jsref/jsref_obj_date.asp), numeric values specifying the number of milliseconds since January 1, 1970, 00:00:00, and strings that match the following patterns: `'yyyy-MM-dd'`, `'yyyy-MM-ddTHH:mm:ss'`, `'yyyy-MM-ddTHH:mm:ssZ'`, or `'yyyy-MM-ddTHH:mm:ssx'`.
 Note that in code, the format stays the same until a value of a different format is assigned to the **value** option.
 For example, numbers remain numbers until you pass a string to the **value** option.

 To specify the date range, use the [min](/Documentation/ApiReference/UI_Widgets/dxCalendar/Configuration/#min) and [max](/Documentation/ApiReference/UI_Widgets/dxCalendar/Configuration/#max) options.